THN1Q/TidyDataProject/CodeBook.md

 # Code Book

-Description: provides
+Structure:

-1. background information about the original dataset;
+1. Background information about the original dataset;
-2. step-by-step description of the cleaning process and decisions taken and
+2. Step-by-step description of the cleaning process and decisions taken
-3. describes the variables in the resulting tidy dataset.
+3. Description of the variables in the resulting tidy dataset.

 ## Background information